-Jayne*, 39, and David*, 44, have been married for 11 years.
-They were the first couple to embrace Fostering to Adopt in Somerset – and are strong advocates of the initiative.
+Jayne* and David* were the first couple to embrace Fostering to Adopt in Somerset – and are strong advocates of the initiative.
 The couple have kindly shared their experiences to encourage others to consider building their family through Fostering to Adopt.
 Read their story below…

 David: “We always wanted children, but after 8 years of trying, including IVF, we decided we needed a change of scene, and that’s when we came to Somerset.”

 Jayne: “It gave us time to think, ‘do we really want children, or do we want it to be just you and me?’
 But soon enough we started thinking about adoption.